Training Dataset Dumper Tutorial#

 Push your changes to your personal fork.

-git push origin improved_documentation
+git push -u origin improved_documentation

 In the text appearing in your console, you will see a link to a GitLab webpage.
 Follow that link to directly open a merge request.
-Then, fill out the form and submit the merge request.

-7. Run the training-dataset-dumper on the grid#
+7. Run the Training-Dataset-Dumper on the Grid#

 .